 Question: What do you talk about on your initial phone call with a college coach?

 Answer: This is a great question because almost every prospect has to handle that first phone call at some point.
-My book is the best resource for you here because it has a whole chapter with questions to ask coaches about their colleges.
+My book, Preparing to Play Softball at the Collegiate Level, is the best resource for you here because it has a whole chapter with questions to ask coaches about their colleges.
 This will help fill those awkward silences and it will help you learn more about the program and college.
 There's also a reprint in the book on talking to coaches.